puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 > **Note**: You can't always use the `runonce` action's additional options --- with \*nix nodes, you must stop the `pe-puppet` service before you can use options like `noop`.
 [See this note in the orchestration section of the manual](./orchestration_puppet.html#behavior-differences-running-vs-stopped) for more details.
 <br>

 ![The runonce action and its options](./images/quick/console_runonce.png)

-You have just triggered a puppet run on several agents at once; in this case, the master and the first agent node.
+You have just triggered a puppet run on several agents at once; in this case, the master and the agent node.
 The "runonce" action will trigger a puppet run on every node currently selected in the sidebar.

-In production deployments, select target nodes carefully, as running this action on dozens or hundreds of nodes at once can put strain on the Puppet master server.
+When using this action in production deployments, select target nodes carefully, as running it on dozens or hundreds of nodes at once can strain  the Puppet master server.
 If you need to do an immediate Puppet run on many nodes, [you should use the orchestration command line to do a controlled run series](./orchestration_puppet.html#run-puppet-on-many-nodes-in-a-controlled-series).

 Installing Modules
 -----